 It’s worth knowing that, as of 2022, parking charges have been introduced in the car parks on the Ashdown Forest.
 These charges can be paid by phone, app or card, with cash payments accepted only at the Ashdown Forest visitor centre.
 See the Conservators of the Ashdown Forest website for up to date parking charges.

-For those without their own transport, bus routes run through the forest with stops at both Gills Lap, and Chuck Hatch Lane (a stop that is 3 minutes walk to Pooh car park).
+For those without their own transport, a community bus route (number 262) runs through the forest between Uckfield and Hartfield on Saturdays, with stops at both Gills Lap and Chuck Hatch Lane – a stop that is 3 minutes walk to Pooh car park.

 When to visit